-69.020.
+70.020.
 General Surplus Reserve Policy

-Rotary International's general surplus reserve policy is to maintain a reserve at an amount equal to Board-designated funds, plus 85% of the highest level of annual expenses, during the most recent three-year period, excluding the self-financing expenditures of the annual convention and the Council on Legislation.
-Board-designated funds are defined as the sum of the convention expense reserve (see section 57.110.3), plus the investment earnings reserve (see section 69.060), plus any other reserves so designated by the Board.
+Rotary International's general surplus reserve policy is to maintain a reserve at an amount equal to Board-designated funds, plus 85% of the highest level of annual expenses during the most recent three-year period excluding expenditures funded from the general surplus fund and the self-financing expenditures on the annual convention and the Council on Legislation.
+Board-designated funds are defined as the sum of the convention expense reserve (see section 57.110.3), plus the investment earnings reserve (see section 70.050.), plus any other reserves so designated by the Board.
 These funds shall be so designated in Rotary International's financial statements.
-(June 2008 Mtg., Bd.
+(June 2013 Mtg., Bd.
 Dec.
-290)
+196)